-Enabling VMR scheduling in personal VMRs
+Enabling Exchange Scheduling in personal VMRs

 This topic gives an overview of the process and prerequisites for using VMR Scheduling for Exchange with personal VMRs.
 This allows users who already have their own personal VMR in your deployment to schedule meetings in that VMR.